Meike-K/hello_genomics_calc_py36/README.md

     │       └── summary.md.j2
     └── test (best practise)
   ```
+  This structure helps to create docker images and test things on ease.

   *Tip:* This sample app has already the structure required - just clone it and get started.

 2. Edit the `manifest.json`:
   - Define each parameter / constant you want to use in your application
   - Define input and output of your application